6 books every dog owner should read

 6. "Dog Sense: How the New Science of Dog Behavior Can Make You A Better Friend to Your Pet" by John Bradshaw

-This is the one book on this list I haven't yet read, but it came recommended from folks whose training style I admire and trust.
+This is the one book on this list I haven't yet read, but it came recommended from trainers whose style and approach I admire and trust.
 Indeed, the book comes highly recommended by most readers and reviewers.
 "Dog Sense" explains misconceptions about dogs as a species, and shows us the world from a dog's perspective so that we can have more productive, trusting, and positive interactions with our four-legged companions.
 The chief complaint from reviewers is that the author spends a lot of time reiterating the fact that wolves and dogs are not alike.
 That said, for those of us who have heard again and again that dogs are just domesticated wolves living in a "pack" of humans — and who hasn't heard that more times than you can count, thanks to the popularization of the concept on TV — it might be helpful to learn all the scientific reasoning behind how wolves and dogs are different (and how we misunderstood wolves and their pack interactions for a very, very long time), why those "alpha dog" approaches aren't the best way to relate to your dog (and in fact, can even cause more problems), and why alternate approaches like positive reinforcement and reading the body language of a dog as a dog and not a mini wolf do work.
 While it may use up a lot of space in the book, all that explanation of how dogs and wolves are different ultimately helps us to fully understand why using the "pack mentality" and dominance approach to how one deals with their dog is not appropriate or necessarily productive.
 Of course, if you already understand this and the science behind it (which you also learn in "Inside of a Dog" and "The Genius of Dogs," for example), it may be a bit tedious to read page after page of it again.
 Still, the book provides readers with research and perspectives they can trust as they form their philosophy about working with and training their dog.
 For anyone interested in the science behind dogs as a species — and wolves as a species for that matter — and using that to fill out the understanding of dogs, this book is a good choice.

 Related posts on MNN: